Malandrone/PowerDecode/README.md

 ### Automatic decode mode
 Obfuscation layers of an input script are automatically detected and removed.
 A dynamic analysis is performed on the final layer.
 The following options are avaiable:
-- **[1]-Decode a script from a single file:** Takes as input the path of the file to analyze and the path of the file to save the report file (if this last field is left blank, report file will be saved in the PowerDecode folder)
+- **[1]-Decode a script from a single file:** takes as input the path of the file to analyze and the path of the file to save the report file (if this last field is left blank, report file will be saved in the PowerDecode folder)
-- **[2]-Decode multiple scripts from a folder:** Takes as input the folder path containg some files to analyze and the folder path to save the report files (if this last field is left blank, report files will be saved in the PowerDecode folder)
+- **[2]-Decode multiple scripts from a folder:** takes as input the folder path containg some files to analyze and the folder path to save the report files (if this last field is left blank, report files will be saved in the PowerDecode folder)
 - **[0]-Go back:** returns to the previous menu

 ### Manual decode mode